maxio-yu/LearnGIT/README.md

 - use git add -f FILE to add files match pattern in .gitignore
 - use git check-ignore -v FILE to check which it matched
 - remember to add .gitignore in .gitignore

+## Git revert/reset/checkout
+This is a hard topic